Dtinpa/Remote_Checkers/README.md

-# Remote_Chess
+# Remote_Checkers
-Too implement a game of chess that can be played from two different clients.
+To implement a game of checkers that can be played from two different clients.

+A collaboration by:
+-Zakary Olyarnik (zwo24@drexel.edu)